Legend (MC Lyte album)

 Legend is the eighth album released by American rapper MC Lyte.
-The album was released in 2015 via Omnivore Recordings and its global entertainment firm, Sunni Gyrl, and featured production from Dominique Ludarius Cohill, Emmanuel A. Jimenez, Emmanuel Wells II, Loudbox and Olson Kenneth Wells II.
+The album was released in 2015 via Omnivore Recordings and Sunni Gyrl Inc., and featured production from Dominique Ludarius Cohill, Emmanuel A. Jimenez, Emmanuel Wells II, Loudbox and Olson Kenneth Wells II.

-The album features collaborations with artists such as Coko from SWV, Common, Faith Evans, Kenny Lattimore, Lil' Mama and the winner of the reality TV show High School Musical: Get in the Picture Stan Carrizosa.
+The album features collaborations with artists such as Coko, Common, Faith Evans, Kenny Lattimore, Lil Mama and Stan Carrizosa.

-As part of Record Store Day (April 18), the album was available for 24 hours only on a limited-edition vinyl collector's item.
+As part of Record Store Day (April 18), the album was available for 24 hours only as a limited-edition vinyl collector's item.

 Background

-Although in 2008 Lyte had released an EP as part of Almost September, Legend would be her first solo studio album since Da Undaground Heat, Vol. 1, released 12 years earlier.
-The album features collaborations with artists such as Coko from SWV, Common, Faith Evans, Kenny Lattimore, Lil' Mama and the winner of the reality TV show High School Musical: Get in the Picture Stan Carrizosa.
+Although in 2008 Lyte had released an EP as part of the group Almost September, Legend was her first solo studio album since Da Undaground Heat, Vol. 1, released 12 years earlier.
+The album features collaborations with artists such as Coko from SWV, Common, Faith Evans, Kenny Lattimore, Lil Mama and Stan Carrizosa, the winner of the reality TV show High School Musical: Get in the Picture.

 In a Rolling Out interview, Lyte would comment on the "Legend" production "I think it’s very timely in terms of the production.
 I was able to add a new and true style.
 New because we have songs like “Check” and “We Here Now,” that sort of encompass the sound that is so popular today.
 We were also able to capture what I call the true sound, which is organic instrumentation, things that people are accustomed to hearing my songs like “Dear John” and “Last Time.”
 Those are the songs that are able to capture that sound.
 It’s just true to my style, I may not be addressing a specific topic song by song, but I am telling you who I am.
 I am standing for what it is I believe, and hopefully, I’m able to talk to my fans and also to the newcomers to hip-hop and show them a glimpse of who MC Lyte is."
-The production of some songs would be in charge of the native production team of California, Loudbox Entertainment, of which Lyte would comment "Eighty percent of them come from a church background, so they play all instruments.
+Some songs were produced by Loudbox Entertainment, of whom Lyte commented: "Eighty percent of them come from a church background, so they play all instruments.
 They really have a sense of music, which I really enjoy."

-When asked by The Source about her motivation to record an album, Lyte would respond:
+When asked by The Source about her motivation to record an album, Lyte responded: